Is your dog acting strange, terrified, or annoyed around flies?

 Most dogs are afraid of flies because they haven’t been well socialized enough during puppyhood or had experienced a traumatizing event in the past that included a fly.
 Flies could also annoy dogs because of dogs’ superb and sensitive hearing.

-There are many other reasons dogs could be afraid of flies, including a canine’s innate hyper-sensitive hearing.
-In this article, I will go over some of these less common reasons for a fear of flies and give dog owners some helpful tips for telling if your pup is fearful of flying insects.
+In this article, I will go over some less common reasons for a fear of flies and give you some helpful tips for telling if your pup is really fearful of flying insects.

 It can be challenging for dog owners to understand why their best friend has developed a debilitating fear of these frustrating bugs.
-Here are some of the most common reasons flies may be causing your dog unnecessary stress.
+But, here are some of the most common reasons flies may be causing your dog unnecessary stress.

 It is entirely possible your beloved pooch was stung or bitten sometime in the past and has developed a traumatic memory response.